 Since the scaling and quantization is performed for each TX/RX antenna pair, the scaled and quantized CSI values are ordered by TX/RX pair.
-The Sensing Measurement field begins with the set of scaling factors for each TX/RX antenna pair.
+The set of scaling factors for each TX/RX antenna pair is ordered before CSI values in the Sensing Measurement field.

 For each TX/RX-antenna pair there is a 12-bit positive scaling factor.
 If there is an odd number of scaling factors, then the set of scaling factors is followed by a 4-bit padding subfield.